Parents face different challenges when parenting their depressed children.

 It is a serious health condition, which when untreated, poses a risk of much more severe depression in the future.
 It can be invisible and therefore, easy to miss.

-Untreated depression in early age also increases the risk of suicide.
+Untreated depression at an early age also increases the risk of suicide.
 In fact, suicide is the second leading cause of death in people ages of 10-14 and 25-34.

 The critical question is what’s the role of parenting when the child is suffering from depression?